thulefog/whereclosest/README.md

 There are a number of actual and hypothetical use cases around BLE connectivity.

+As an engineer who works in the area of software engineering, primarily for medical devices - I have had an interest in using proximity detection of Beacons to trigger workflow actions such as through web hooks and other services.
+These could range from actions relevant in a "smart home" such as turning on lights to trigging fetching, building and running code *automagically*.

 Data collection from an external device such as a Polar Heart Rate Monitor or other medical device is a prime example.

-As an engineer who works in the area of software engineering, primarily for medical devices - I have had an interest is using proximity detection of Beacons to trigger workflow actions such as through web hooks and other services.
-These could range from actions relevant in a "smart home" such as turning on lights to trigging fetching, building and running code *automagically*.
+# Design Surface

+So putting this all together - how this fits with Domain Driven Design is that additional specific Application Services and in turn Query objects would reside behind Adapters to provide data to the user to guide decision making but keeping the overall scaffolding of the application design and implementation roughly consistent.
+There are roughly similar use cases finding "where closest" but different underpinnings and code behind.

+The Type System to reach better abstraction for the different Query objects, but you get the gist...

 # screens